wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-protect-with-aes128.md

 ##Current limitations

-If you add or update your asset’s delivery policy, you must delete an existing locator (if any) and create a new locator.
+If you add or update your asset's delivery policy, you must delete an existing locator (if any) and create a new locator.

 ##<a id="create_asset"></a>Create an asset and upload files into the asset